Alcatel-Lucent: Creation of Alcatel-Lucent

+2006–2015

 Alcatel-Lucent acquired Nortel's UMTS radio access business at the end of 2006.
 During 2007 the company acquired Canadian metro WDM networking supplier Tropic Networks, Inc.; enterprise services gateway products developer NetDevices; IPTV software company Tamblin; and the telecommunications consulting practice Thompson Advisory Group, Inc. Alcatel-Lucent had a joint venture with Dutch company Draka Holding N.V. for manufacturing optical fibre, but Draka bought out Alcatel-Lucent's 49.9% stake for €209 million in December 2007.
 Motive, Inc., a Texas-based provider of service management software for broadband and mobile data services, was acquired in 2008.

 Ben Verwaayen was appointed as chief executive officer in September 2008 after Alcatel-Lucent's first CEO, Patricia Russo, and first chairman, Serge Tchuruk, resigned.
 In May 2009, Alcatel-Lucent's stake in Thales was acquired by Dassault Aviation.
 Alcatel-Lucent announced the acquisition of OpenPlug on 1 September 2010.

 For 2010, the company had revenues of €16 billion and a reported net loss of €334 million.

+In 2011, Alcatel-Lucent moved the remaining workforce and equipment from Columbus, Ohio, 6200 East Broad Street, to Dublin, Ohio, 5475 Rings Road (near Mall at Tuttle Crossing.)
+The former location was the Columbus Works manufacturing facility, which began in 1957 by Western Electric.
+During the early 2000s, the location had reduced workforce and less manufacturing needs under Lucent Technologies.
+Upon the merger, Alcatel-Lucent in October 2007, decided to cease productions and release additional 230 positions from the location.
+The decision for the move from Columbus to Dublin was from a large manufacturing facility with only 500 office employees at the office and 100 others working off-site, to a smaller 120,000 square foot two-tower building of office space for the workforce.
+Also, a $10 million tax incentive was provided from the State of Ohio, to assist in the relocation costs and keep the telecommunications workforce in the region.
+The work done at Dublin was in new-generation cell sites, 3G, 4G applications, and 4G LTE technologies.